 Restrictions, Limits, and Allowed Fishing Methods

 You pay $37.00 for the 72-hour permit, but that cost doesn’t override fishing regulations or required endorsements.
+Check Alabama fishing regulations for details.

-- Know the size limits and bag limits for targeted species before you fish; those limits are enforceable regardless of license duration.
+- Know the size limits and bag limits for targeted species before you fish.
+Those limits are enforceable regardless of license duration.

-- Verify area-specific restrictions — some public lakes, rivers, and coastal zones prohibit certain gear or seasons.
+- Verify area-specific restrictions.
+Some public lakes, rivers, and coastal zones prohibit certain gear or seasons.

 - Confirm endorsement/registration needs for saltwater activities or vessel-based fishing to avoid penalties.

-- Use permitted methods only; prohibited gear or methods can trigger fines even with a valid 3-day license.
+- Use permitted methods only.
+Prohibited gear or methods can trigger fines even with a valid 3-day license.

-Treat the license as access; compliance with regulations, data-based limits, and registrations is your legal obligation.
+Treat the license as access.
+Compliance with regulations, data-based limits, and registrations is your legal obligation.

 Special Rates for Disabled Anglers and Veterans